VanTom virus removal guide

 To eliminate possible malware infections, scan your computer with legitimate antivirus software.
 Our security researchers recommend using Malwarebytes.

-DarkTrack, EpicSplit, Hupigon, Luminosity and Cardinal are some examples of other remote access trojans.
-As mentioned in the introduction, this malware has various malicious abilities/features.
-Hence, how they are used and what problems that can lead to - depend on the modus operandi of the individuals using them.
-However, the end-goal of all malicious programs is the same - to generate revenue to the cyber criminals behind them.
+DarkTrack, EpicSplit, Hupigon, Luminosity and Cardinal are some examples of other RATs.
+As mentioned, this malware has various malicious capabilities/features.
+Therefore, how they are used and the problems they can lead to depends on the modus operandi of the individuals using them.
+Despite this, the purpose of all malicious programs is identical: to generate revenue for the cyber criminals behind them.

 How did VanTom infiltrate my computer?

-It is advised not to open suspicious and/or irrelevant emails, especially ones received from suspect/unknown senders (addresses).
-Any attachments or links found in dubious letters - must not be opened, as doing so can result in a high-risk infection.
+You are advised not to open suspicious or irrelevant emails, especially those received from suspect/unknown senders (addresses).
+Any attachments or links found in dubious messages must not be opened, as doing so can result in high-risk infection.
 All downloads must be done from official and verified sources.
-It is just as important to activate and update products with tools/software provided by legitimate developers.
+It is also important to activate and update products with tools/software provided by legitimate developers.
 Illegal activation ("cracking") tools and third party updaters must not be used, as they are commonly employed to proliferate malware.
-To ensure device and user safety, it is crucial to have a dependable anti-virus/anti-spyware suite installed.
-Furthermore, this software has to be used to perform regular system scans and to remove detected threats and issues.
+To ensure device and user safety, it is crucial to have a reputable anti-virus/anti-spyware suite installed.
+Use this software to perform regular system scans and to remove detected threats and issues.
 If you believe that your computer is already infected, we recommend running a scan with Malwarebytes for Windows to automatically eliminate infiltrated malware.

-Screenshot of VanTom's process on Windows Task Manager ("Microsoft"):
+Screenshot of VanTom process in Windows Task Manager ("Microsoft"):

 Screenshot of the hacking website used to promote VanTom: